yunusaltin/Ordina-JWorks-TypeScript/README.md

-# ex5 - Extra exercise: School Plan
+# ex5 - Extra exercise: School Tool
-Create a roster for our school with teachers and students.
+Create a management tool for the teachers.
 Be sure to use some logging in the process.

 The students have a set of courses they follow.